-Durability To comply with the Building Code, building products must, with normal maintenance, continue to satisfy Building Code performance requirements for periods of not less than 5, 15, or 50 years, depending on the ability to assess, and/or replace the product.
+Durability The New Zealand Building Code requires that products to be sufficiently durable, with normal maintenance, to ensure the building continues to satisfy the functional requirements of the Code throughout its specified intended life.
+Building products must meet minimum durability periods of 5, 15, or 50 years, depending on the product and how it is used.

 FFL Finished Floor Level.
 The surface on which people normally tread within the rooms of a building.

 Glazing Block The term applies to blocks placed between a glass pane and the frame, to position the glass in the frame and prevent direct contact between the two.
-Glazing Blocks include Setting Blocks, Location Blocks and Distance Pieces.
+Glazing Blocks include Setting Blocks, Location Blocks and

+Distance Pieces.

+Guarantee A guarantee is a promise of quality and durability with regular use.

 Hardware Hardware typically refers to the components that are used to operate, lock, or open your window or door.

-IGU Insulating Glass Unit - Two or more panes of glass spaced apart and factory hermetically sealed with dry air or special gas in the unit cavity.
+IGU Insulating Glass Unit - Two or more panes of glass spaced apart and factory hermetically sealed with dry air or specialty gas in the unit cavity.
 Use of two panes of glass is referred to as double glazing.

-Full Replacement Fran ne A window or door frame installed into existing opening in the building envelope.
+Full Replacement Frame A window or door frame installed into existing opening in the building envelope.

 Laminated Glass A single pane of glass comprising a plastic interlayer sandwiched between two or more sheets of glass.
 If the glass breaks, the broken fragments adhere to the interlayer, to reduce the risk of injury.

 Panel The opening portion of a door.

 Provisions The objectives, functional requirements, and/or performance required to meet a particular Clause of the New Zealand Building Code.

 R-value The thermal resistance rating used to establish an element's ability to resist the transfer of heat.
 The higher the R-Value the better thermal resistance the product will provide.

+Sash The opening portion of a window.

 Safety Glass Glass designed to reduce the risk of injury if broken.
 Safety glass can be either toughened or laminated.

 SLS Abbreviation for Serviceability Limit State.
 In terms of wind pressure for windows and doors this refers to the pressure the unit might experience on a day to day basis.

+Thermally Broken Frame

-Thermal Broken Frame • An aluminium frame that includes a strip of thermally improved material between the inner and outer surfaces of the frame to reduce the overall conductivity of the frame.
+An aluminium frame that includes a strip of thermally

+improved material between the inner and outer surfaces of the frame to reduce the overall conductivity of the frame.

 Tinted Glass A pane of glass that has colourants added during its manufacturing process to change the basic properties of the glass.
 Most commonly in shades of bronze, grey, or green.

 Toughened Glass A pane of glass that is tempered through a heating and quenching process to increase its overall impact resistance.
 If broken, the pane is reduced to very small fragments.

 U-value The thermal transmittance rating used to establish an element's ability to allow the transfer of heat.
 As the U-value decreases, so does the amount of heat that is transferred through the glazing material.
 The lower the U-value, the better the insulation.

 ULS Abbreviation for Ultimate Limit State.
 In terms of wind pressure for windows and doors this refers to the pressure at which the unit will fail.

-Warranty A warranty is provided by the product manufacturer/supplier/installer as a means to repair, replace, or compensate the customer, if the product fails to meet the terms set out in the warranty.
+Warranty A product warranty is a type of guarantee that includes an acceptance of liability, and defect correction.
+It is a formal, commercial agreement between a supplier and a customer, and provides a means to repair, replace, or compensate the customer, if the product fails to meet the terms set out in the warranty.